AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 and in order to have the proper function automatically instantiated, we need to declare the function inside the class.
 The only way to declare a non-member function inside a class is to make it a `friend`.
 (P.S.
-This friend declaration inside class body is not visible to regular name lookup, but can be found via ADL.)
+This friend declaration inside class body is not visible to regular name lookup (both restricted and unrestricted), but can be found via Argument-dependent Lookup, or ADL.)

 Functions defined inside a class are implicitly declared `inline`,